SAFEE-B/Google-Maps-Scraper-Selenium-Multi-threaded/README.md

    - Recommended settings (based on a test system with **32GB RAM, Ryzen 5800H, and 10Mbps Internet**): **6 to 8 threads**.

 4. **Format the Data**
-   - After scraping, run the `FinalFormatter` script to clean and structure the data for better readability and usability.
+   - After scraping, adjust variables and run the `FinalFormatting` script to clean, filter and structure the data for better readability and usability.

 ## **Generating Search Queries(Prompt to LLM)**